Melbourne: Top 10 Things to Do

 Polly Woodside

 On my final day in Melbourne I got to indulge one of my passions.
-Having watched Neighbours for 30 years, a visit to Melbourne would not be complete without a Ramsey Street tour.
-Reviews are mixed so I had high hopes and low expectations.
-The package includes a meet and greet with a star of the show.
+Having watched Neighbours for 30 years, a visit to Melbourne would not be complete without a Ramsay Street tour.
+The package included a meet and greet with a star of the show.
 I was intrigued to see who they had coaxed out of bed on a bank holiday morning.

 Welcome to Erinsborough